engageLively/galyleo-examples/README.md

 # galyleo-examples
-This is a set of Notebooks designed to outline the capabilities of, and teach people how to use, Galyleo Dashboards.
+This is a set of examples designed to outline the capabilities of, and teach people how to use, Galyleo Dashboards with Jupyter Notebooks.
 There are two sets of examples here: *Tutorial Examples*, which primarily show how to use the Galyleo client library in Python, and *Demonstrations*, which show interesting sample dashboards made with Galyleo, and some commentary.
 # Structure of an Example
 A Galyleo example will typically consist of three files, in one directory:
 1. A Jupyter Notebook which calculates the tables used on the dashboard